droidthings/droidthings/README.md

 ![](https://komarev.com/ghpvc/?username=ambinabhi&color=green)

-Software Development Engineer with over all experience of 5 years in development and design of applications in Android and cross-platforms.
+Software Development Engineer with over all experience of 5 years in development and design of applications in Android, Web and cross-platforms.

+I ❤️ Andorid, Java and everything about web and mobile developement.

+IoT Enthusiast.
 Hands on experience in developing solutions for IoT environment using embedded systems and cloud integration

 I am currently Msc (Information Engineering and Computer Science) Graduate at [Hochschule Rhein-Waal](https://www.hochschule-rhein-waal.de/en)

-I ❤️ Andorid, Java and everything about web and mobile developement.

-IoT Enthusiast.

-Hands-on experience in developing web applications using ReactJS and NodeJS.

 ---

 <p align="center">Feel free to reach out and take a look at my social media profiles below:</p>